felixlobert/rcodede/README.md

 <!-- badges: end -->

-This package is in the earliest stages of development and is in no way ready for use.
+This package is in the earliest stages of development and should be used with caution.

 The goal of rcodede is to simplify the usage of the [CODE-DE](https://code-de.org/) satellite data repository with R and